Respond.io

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 They serve adjacent needs but don't currently overlap on shipped themes.
-LiveAgent is currently shipping more aggressively (velocity 6.3 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
+LiveAgent and Spiceworks are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top LiveAgent alternatives in Support are ranked by recent ship velocity.
 Browse the "LiveAgent alternatives" section above for the current picks, or visit /alternatives/liveagent for the full list with editorial commentary on each.